Last updated on December 3rd, 2020 at 12:49 am

 Where to eat in Limerick

-For some refreshment, visit the Locke Bar or Curragower Bar or drop in at Jack Monday’s for a cup of hot chocolate.
+For some refreshment visit the best pubs in Limerick or drop in at Jack Monday’s for a cup of hot chocolate.
 If you want some cosy, filling, and authentic sensations, visit Freddy’s Bistro, an award-winning restaurant in the city centre.
 If you prefer some spectacular views while dining, consider the River Restaurant situated on the bank of the river Shannon.

 After Limerick if you want to have a short visit to Dublin, make sure you read this post.